OpenCDSS/ArkDSS-Colors-of-Water/matlab/README.md

 save `-s` command saves final mat files from calibration or control loops (currently used for plotting)

-display `-d` command displays logfile output to screen

-display `-nd` command does not allow display of logfile output to screen

-display `-w` command writes logfile output to logfile

-display `-nw` command does not allow write of logfile output to logfile

 example expected command line arguments for calibration: